nnaemekailoh/onprem-airgapped-k8s-platform/README.md

 **Helm:**
 I would use **Helm** to package, manage, and deploy Kubernetes applications.
 Helm simplifies deploying complex microservices by templating Kubernetes manifests and enabling consistent version management.
-A sample Helm chart has been provided in the code_snippet section.
+A sample Helm chart has been provided in the code_snippet section, here [helm_chart](./code_snippets/deployment/helm/app/)

 **ArgoCD:**
 For continuous deployment, I would leverage **ArgoCD**.
 It enables GitOps by syncing the Kubernetes cluster with the desired state in a Git repository, automating deployments and ensuring any changes in Git are applied directly to the cluster.
-A sample Argo Application has been provided in the code_snippet section.
+A sample Argo Application has been provided in the code_snippet section, here [argo_application](./code_snippets/deployment/argocd/)

 To achieve the requirements of: